 Canadian permanent residents also share many of the social responsibilities of Canadian citizenship, such as paying taxes and abiding by Canadian laws.
-In fact, there are really only two things that Canadian citizens can do that permanent residents can’t.
+In fact, there are really only two things that Canadian citizens can do that permanent resident can’t.
 Canadian permanent residents cannot vote or run for office.
-There are also some restrictions against permanent residents holding certain government positions that require high-level security clearance.
+There are also some restrictions against permanent residents holding certain government positions that require a high-level security clearance.

 Canadian permanent residents do not get a Canadian passport.
 If permanent residents want to travel outside the country, they can do so on a valid PR card, or on a Permanent Resident Travel Document (PRTD), and their passport from their country of citizenship.

 PR cards have a validity period, so they have to be renewed regularly.
 However, you do not automatically lose your permanent resident status if your PR card expires.
 To maintain your permanent resident status, you do need to meet certain residency requirements.

 As a permanent resident, you are allowed to live outside of Canada.
 However, you must live in Canada for at least two years in a five-year period.
 If you live outside of Canada for longer, you may lose your status.
 Exceptions do exist, though.
 For example, time spent outside Canada while accompanying a spouse or common-law partner, or parent who is a Canadian citizen can be counted towards residency.
 You can also count time spent abroad if you are assigned to a position outside Canada by a Canadian business.

 Even if you fail to meet residency requirements, you do not automatically lose permanent residence status.
 You can only lose your status if you go through a formal process.